Unleash/unleash-client-go/README.md

 #### Bootstrapping from S3

-Bootstrapping from S3 is then done by downloading the file using the aws library and then passing in a Reader to the just downloaded file
+Bootstrapping from S3 is then done by downloading the file using the AWS library and then passing in a Reader to the just downloaded file:

 ```go
 import (